May 01, 2012

 Over Easter dinner I had a fascinating 45-minute conversation with Aleksandar, a ’20-something’ year old entrepreneur who had sold his first deal through a daily deal site.
 His strategy was to continue using them as his source of customers.
 I suggested he read my blog – Groupon does not itself create automatic long-term customers.
 These hot deal sites should be used for acquisition purposes.
 They are not a highly profitable channel – they charge your business 50% of the deal price!

 Aleksandar’s key take-away: Develop and execute a marketing plan to get repeated sales.

-Once he has developed his repeat sales strategy based on our conversation, I will ask him to create a review on my Google Places page.
+Once he has developed his repeat sales strategy based on our conversation, I will ask him to create a review on my Google Business page.